aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 });
 ```

-To deploy a configuration to an environment after initialization use the `deployTo` method:
+To deploy a configuration to an environment after initialization use the `deploy` method:

 ```ts
 declare const application: appconfig.Application;